MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 ## Text wrapping on PC and HoloLens might differ in rare cases

 In rare cases, you might notice that text is wrapped on the step card view in HoloLens but not on the PC.
-This is because Dynamics 365 Guides renders fonts at different sizes for readability between PC and HoloLens, and different widths of characters might cause them to go to the next line.
+This is because [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] renders fonts at different sizes for readability between PC and HoloLens, and different widths of characters might cause them to go to the next line.
 To ensure this does not affect operator experience, validate the text on all steps on the HoloLens app before sharing your guides with operators.

 ## HoloLens app can't refresh when you edit the anchoring step on a PC for the same guide

 We recommend you don't open a guide on HoloLens while editing the alignment step for the same guide on a PC.
 In this case, the HoloLens app will refresh automatically, but it won't be able to open the guide.

 ## Offline use is not supported
-At this time, offline use in the Dynamics 365 Guides apps is not supported.
+At this time, offline use in the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] apps is not supported.
 Also, you must have an active and reliable internet connection to use the apps.

 ## Recalibrating takes you back to the first step